Test 5G Microwaves on Heat-Sensitive People:

 DAIRY: whey, all milk products (raw if possible)

 LEGUMES: beans, pea shoots, lentil sprouts, tofu

-GRAIN: corn tortillas, rye and white sourdough breads, soaked oatmeal, buckwheat and quinoa
+GRAIN: rye sourdough bread, sprouted corn tortillas, soaked oatmeal, buckwheat

 YEAST: nutritional and brewers

 FOODS HIGH IN VIT.
 A, B1, B2, B3, B5, B12, C, D, ZINC, IRON, CALCIUM, MANGANESE, MOLYBDENUM

 AMINO ACID SUPPLEMENTS: lysine, serine, threonine, histidine, tyrosine, and n-acetyl cysteine (see "Lysine depleted by pesticides")

 FOODS TO LIMIT OR AVOID: Sugar; Caffeine; Peanuts; Nuts; Seeds; Chocolate; Coconut (milk); Cottonseed Oil/Meal (processed food, restaurant food, meat-especially hamburger); Other modern seed/legume oils; Chickpeas; Soy; Unfermented Grains; Orange/Grape Juice: Alcohol